vacekj/pluralistic-rs/README.md

 ## Overview

-The `matcha_funding` library is a Rust crate providing functionality to calculate quadratic funding distributions based on a set of contributions.
+The `pluralistic-rs` library is a Rust crate providing functionality to calculate quadratic funding distributions based on a set of contributions.
 The library includes a robust implementation for generating random contributions, managing contributions, and applying quadratic funding formulas to distribute a matching pot of funds.